 42nd Street Development Project Portfolio: This portfolio was established as a joint effort between the City and New York State (the State) to redevelop the 42nd Street district between 7th and 8th Avenues into a vibrant office and cultural center.
+For a number of years, NYCEDC has overseen the ground leases for the Project on behalf of the City.
+In accordance with section 11.05 of the Master Contract, NYCEDC transferred to the City all payments in lieu of taxes, real estate taxes and substantially all rental revenues it collected on the Project.
 By October 2012, ownership of all the properties was transferred from the State to the City.
-NYCEDC also assumed management and administrative responsibilities for all leases in connection with the 42nd Street Development Project as governed by the Master Contract with the City.
+NYCEDC then assumed management and administrative responsibilities for all leases in connection with the 42nd Street Development Project.